nmaguiar/openaf-docs/docs/guides/oneliner/starting-a-http-file-browser.md

 ---
 layout: default
-title: oJob one-liners
+title: Starting a HTTP file browser
 parent: OneLiner
 grand_parent: OpenAF docs
 ---

-# oJob one-liners
+# Starting a HTTP file browser

 On the article [Micro remote HTTP file browser](https://openafs.blogspot.com/2019/07/micro-remote-http-file-browser.html) we described a fast way to build a micro HTTP server serving files from the current folder.
 But some (myself included) need faster ways to do it instead of creating an oJob file and executing it.